 Doesn’t fruit have sugar?
 Are we not supposed to eat fruit – ever?

 Or, how about agave nectar?
 That was all the rage for a while and then the hype sort of died down.
 What’s up with that?

 What are the sugar alternatives?
-Or are we destined for a life of food without that sunny bit of flavor or unsweetened sweets?
+Or are we destined for a life of food without that sunny bit of sweetness?
 That’s a sad thought.

-We love our sweets and we need to have some viable alternatives.
+People love sweets and we need to have some viable alternatives.
 So, we consulted a few sugar experts to help us get a sense of the best (and worst) sweeteners and sugar alternatives.

 Fructose is a natural sugar found in fruits, glucose is found in our blood, and sucrose or table sugar is obtained from sugar cane or sugar beets.